bewuethr/bewuethr.github.io/2021-05-24-code-book-review.md

+---
+summary: >-
+  A (highly positive) review of "Code" by Charles Petzold
+---

 # An ode to "Code"

 [*Code*][code] by Charles Petzold was the third title we tackled in our "technical book club" at work.
 After [*Designing Data-Intensive Applications*][ddia], the idea was to pick something a little more easily digestible---plus, *Code* had been on my list for quite a while, so I was more than happy with the choice.

 [code]: <https://www.charlespetzold.com/code/>
 [ddia]: <2021-02-02-ddia-review.html>